Luke-Mueller/frog-juice/README.md

 This is an online store of 'frog juice'.
 This mystical panacea, collected from the most exotic and prestine sites around the world, is a complete figment of my imagination.
 I used it as the concept behind my very first HTML page years ago.
 Now the concept returns, and this time as an online store!

-Below I will maintain a list of features the store employs.
+Below I will maintain a 'Features and Techs' list of features the store employs.

 To view the store: